 \subsection{Comparison with previous approaches}

-Our argument deviates in several ways from previous concatenation arguments in the literature: the quantitative concatenation arguments of Peluse and Prendiville \cite{Pel20, PP19, Pre20b} for $1$-dimensional polynomial progressions over $\Z$; the second author's quantitative concatenation arguments for multidimensional polynomial progressions over finite fields \cite{Kuc23}; and the original qualitative argument of Tao and Ziegler \cite{TZ16}, together with its later development in the context of ergodic theory (e.g., \cite{DFKS22}).
+Our argument deviates in several ways from previous concatenation arguments in the literature: the quantitative concatenation arguments of Peluse \cite{Pel20} and Peluse and Prendiville \cite{PP19} for $1$-dimensional polynomial progressions over $\Z$ (see also Prendiville' exposition \cite{Pre20b}); the second author's quantitative concatenation arguments for multidimensional polynomial progressions over finite fields \cite{Kuc23}; and the original qualitative argument of Tao and Ziegler \cite{TZ16}, together with its later development in the context of ergodic theory (e.g., \cite{DFKS22}).